brunofmf/Datasets4SocialGood/README.md

 Datasets repository.

-Data is provided to the public strictly for educational and academic research purposes.
+Data are provided to the public strictly for educational and academic research purposes.

 ## Personality datasets
 When using these datasets please cite: